jvns/rbspy-docs/content/using-rbspy.md

 ## Can I use rbspy in production?

-Yes! rbspy does not add any overhead to your Ruby programs -- it only reads memory from the Ruby process you're monitoring, it doesn't make any changes.
+Yes! rbspy only reads memory from the Ruby process you're monitoring, it doesn't make any changes.
 Unlike some other statistical profilers, rbspy does **not** use signals or ptrace, so it won't interrupt system calls your Ruby program is making.

-The only two things to be aware of are:
+The things to be aware of are:

+* By default, `rbspy` 0.6 and newer pauses the ruby process when it's collecting samples.
+This can affect performance, especially if you're using a high sampling rate.
+You can disable the pausing with the `--nonblocking`, but be aware that this can lead to incorrect samples. flag.
 * `rbspy` does use some CPU.
 If you use `rbspy record --subprocesses`, it can use a substantial amount of CPU (because it'll start a separate thread for every process it's recording)
 * disk usage: `rbspy record` will save a data file to disk with compressed stack traces, and if you